 Be specific with concerns.

 Residents are often concerned about a new development's impact on the neighborhood.
 Traffic congestion, school overcrowding, and drainage problems are common worries.
 Examine issues with facts and statistics - not opinions - to support your position.
-MPC offers helpful information, such as traffic counts at nearby intersections, the number of vehicle trips per day generated by various types of development, and how many school-age children might be added as a result of new residential projects.
-Ask MPC staff if the development proposal requires any extra levels of review, like a traffic impact study, a grading plan, or early submission of a drainage plan.
+Planning offers helpful information, such as traffic counts at nearby intersections, the number of vehicle trips per day generated by various types of development, and how many school-age children might be added as a result of new residential projects.
+Ask Planning staff if the development proposal requires any extra levels of review, like a traffic impact study, a grading plan, or early submission of a drainage plan.

 Understand the process.

 Some Planning Commission actions are final (unless appealed), like votes on subdivision plats.
 Many are recommendations, such as those for rezonings, uses on review, Sector Plan amendments, and One Year Plan amendments - they must be heard by Knoxville City Council or Knox County Commission for final action.